 Lemon Pepper Chicken with Lemon Pan Sauce

-- 1 Teaspoon Salt
+- 1 teaspoon salt

-- 1 1/2 Cup Chicken Broth
+- 1 1/2 cups chicken broth

-- 3/4 Teaspoon Sugar
+- 3/4 teaspoon sugar

 - Mix together flour, lemon pepper and salt in a shallow bowl or plate.
 Dredge chicken breasts in flour mixture, shaking off excess.

-- Heat oil in large skillet over medium-high heat.
+- Heat oil in a large skillet over medium-high heat.
 When it begins to shimmer, add the chicken breast in a single layer, without crowding the pan (may need to brown in 2 batches) and cook 2-4 minutes per side until golden brown and there is no longer any pink.
 Remove the chicken to a plate and loosely tent with foil to keep warm.

 - Add chicken broth, lemon juice, and sugar and bring to a boil, stirring to scrape up all the brown bits on the bottom of the skillet.
 Bring to a boil then add cornstarch/water mixture and continue to boil until thick, about 1 minute.
 Remove from heat and add butter and stir to melt.
 Return chicken to pan.
 Garnish with chopped parsley and lemon slices and serve.